eBay/akutan/docs/rfc_update.md

 This allows inserting metafacts:

-    ?f beam:banana  beam:color   beam:yellow
+    ?f akutan:banana  akutan:color   akutan:yellow
-       ?f           beam:source  beam:duh
+       ?f           akutan:source  akutan:duh
-       beam:bob     beam:likes   ?f
+       akutan:bob     akutan:likes   ?f

-If an `beam:banana beam:color beam:yellow` fact already exists, this will ensure the metafacts exist about that existing base fact.
-If the `beam:banana beam:color beam:yellow` fact does not already exist, this will insert both the new base fact and the metafacts.
+If an `akutan:banana akutan:color akutan:yellow` fact already exists, this will ensure the metafacts exist about that existing base fact.
+If the `akutan:banana akutan:color akutan:yellow` fact does not already exist, this will insert both the new base fact and the metafacts.

 The same may be used to delete metafacts together with the base fact they belong to.
 However, this has two limitations:

-  - If a user deletes a base fact and only some of its metafacts, Beam will allow its other metafacts to be orphaned.
+  - If a user deletes a base fact and only some of its metafacts, Akutan will allow its other metafacts to be orphaned.
 These orphaned metafacts can still be deleted later using the KID form of the fact ID.
   - The `tsv` format can not express a request to delete a metafact without also